AkPuLk0/BC250---Led-Progress/README.md

 11. Press **Save settings** to apply the configuration and restart the service safely.

 SteamOS update monitoring is currently a beta feature awaiting wider validation during real operating-system updates.

+On **Bazzite and CachyOS**, SteamOS-specific update monitoring is automatically disabled and the related Decky controls are hidden when not applicable.

 ## 4. Update the Decky plugin